Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 Is Wyoming's brown and gold unique among states?

 Yes.
-Wyoming's brown and gold is one of the most distinctive color combinations in American collegiate athletics — no other state has this pairing as its dominant institutional color identity.
+Wyoming's brown and gold is one of the most distinctive color combinations in American collegiate athletics — no other state has this pairing as its dominant institutional color tradition.
 The uniqueness of the combination gives Wyoming immediate visual recognition in national sports media that far exceeds what the state's small population of approximately 580,000 might otherwise produce.

 Are brown and gold Wyoming's official state colors?